Starting A Comparative Essay: Simple Writing Instructions For Students

 - When selecting a topic, you should make sure that there are plenty of resources for you to study and use for citations.
 It’s also best to choose something you have an interest in, as being passionate about a subject always comes across in one’s writing; which will help to engage the reader more.

-- Once you’ve done all your research and made plenty of notes, it’s time to create an overview for your essay.
+- Once you’ve done all your research and made plenty of notes, it’s time to create an overview for your essay paper.
 Work out what information you are going to place where and decide on how many chapters you need and what their headings and content will be.
 Also roughly work out how long each segment needs to be.
 The more you plan things, the easier it will be to accomplish your assignment smoothly.

 - Now you need to write a first draft.
 A comparative essay’s structure consists of the introduction, the text body (chapters) and the conclusion.
 You can leave writing the introduction until last- that way you’ll already know what points to succinctly include, as you will have already written your paper.